Profiles of CRNAs

 First Nurse Consultant to the Army Surgeon General

-Ruth Pacini Satterfield was born in Lewistown, Pennsylvania in 1913—the third of ten children.
+Ruth Pacini Satterfield was born in Lewistown, Pennsylvania in 1913, the third of ten children.
 After graduating from high school in 1930, she went into nursing at Georgetown University Hospital’s diploma program.
-She continued her education at a number of institutions, including Catholic University, Georgetown University, and Western Reserve University.
+She continued her education at several institutions, including Catholic University, Georgetown University, and Western Reserve University.
 It was at Western Reserve University that she received her Certificate in Anesthesia.
 Satterfield dedicated her life to the development and advancement of nurse anesthesia education, pursuing advanced degrees to increase her effectiveness as an educator and a clinician.
 She earned a BS in Nursing Education from University of Rochester, and a Master’s degree in Nursing Education from Columbia University.

 The majority of her career was spent in the Army Nurse Corps, which she joined in 1940.
 Just one year later, she opened a nurse anesthesia course at Fort Jackson in North Carolina.
 She served as education director of all army schools of nurse anesthesia; director of the Army Nurse Corps Anesthesia Course at Walter Reed General Hospital in Washington, D.C.; and concluded her army career as the first nurse ever to be appointed Consultant to the Army Surgeon General.
 During her tenure as Consultant, the army anesthesia curriculum was revised extending the program from 12 to 18 months, and nurse anesthesia programs were established at three Army Medical Centers, bringing the total number of schools to seven.
 COL Satterfield retired from service in 1968, but remained actively engaged in the field of nurse anesthesia.